 Weddings in Alumni Chapel

-Niagara University Campus Ministry welcomes students, employees, and alumni wishing to have their wedding in Our Lady of Angels Chapel in Alumni Hall.
+Niagara University Campus Ministry welcomes students, employees, and alumni wishing to have their wedding in Alumni Chapel.
 We join you and your families in rejoicing as you prepare for the day when you pledge your lifelong love for each other in the presence of God and the Church, the body of Christ.

 For a couple to be eligible for marriage in Alumni Chapel, one of the two must be an NU alumnus, current student, faculty, or staff member.

-Weddings are celebrated in Our Lady of Angels Chapel in Alumni Hall for two practicing Roman Catholics or a Roman Catholic marrying a non-Catholic.
+Weddings are celebrated in Alumni Chapel for two practicing Roman Catholics or a Roman Catholic marrying a non-Catholic.
 The chapel is not available for non-Catholic or non-denominational weddings.

 The couple must engage in a Catholic wedding preparation program, which includes several meetings with a parish priest, attendance at a Pre-Cana program, and submission of a recent copy of the baptismal certificate, the pastor’s letter giving permission for the wedding to take place at NU, and if previously married, a copy of the decree of nullity.
 These documents are listed in a separate section.